RedBlazerFlame/protondecay314-blog/compprog/proton-queries.md

 ## Background

-Farrell asked me to compile some of the questions I asked in the NOI.PH server and list what I learned from these questions.
+Someone asked me to compile some of the questions I asked in the NOI.PH server and list what I learned from these questions.

 I have listed some of these questions.
 If I have an answer for it, there should be a link to a page that discusses the answer.